ReX-XAI/ReX/docs/config.md

 `spotlight_size = 24`

-Default size of spotlight.
+Initial spotlight radius.
 Default: 20.
 <!-- Could default to values set above.
 Radius of approx circle. -->

 `spotlight_eta = 0.2`

-Increase spotlight by this amount.
+Increase spotlight radius by this amount.
 Default: 0.2

 `obj_function = 'mean'`

 Objective function for spotlight search.
 Possible options 'mean' | 'max' | 'min'.
+If no explanation is found, the spotlight is moved towards a location defined by this function.
 <!-- Simplified stochastic hill climb - move spotlight towards area with mean/max/min repsonsibility -->

 `spotlight_step = 5`

+If no explanation is found, the spotlight is moved this distance in pixels towards a location defined by `obj_function`.
 Default: 5.
 <!-- How far spotlight is moved. -->

 ### [explanation.evaluation] section

-Metrics from literature used to assess explanation quality.

-These options are used if ReX is run with the `--analyse` option.
+These options are used if ReX is run with the `--analyse` option, which triggers the calculation of several metrics from the literature used to assess explanation quality.

 `insertion_step = 100`